 |Additional Leasehold Fee||250||50||300|

-Note: if the lender is not standard bank/building society, but specialist lenders, the fee for Acting for Lender will be £250 + vat (instead of £175 + vat)
+Note: if the lender is not standard bank/building society, but specialist lenders or the loan value is over £600,000.00, the fee for Acting for Lender will be higher.

 Disbursements are costs related to your matter that are payable to third parties, such as search fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.
 We will only charge you the actual amount we pay out to third parties and there will be no additional charge on it.